pymupdf/PyMuPDF/examples/README.rst

 wxTableExtract.py       full-featured GUI using ParseTab.
-Supports automatic and manual column definitions csv2toc.py              load a PDF TOC (table of contents) from a CSV file's contents toc2csv.py              export a document TOC (Table of contents) to a CSV file
+Supports automatic and manual column definitions csv2toc.py              load a PDF TOC (table of contents) from a CSV file's contents toc2csv.py              export a document TOC (Table of contents) to a CSV file csv2meta.py             load a PDF metadata dictionary from a CSV file's contents meta2csv.py             export a document metadata dictionary to a CSV file
 ======================= ===========================================================================================